zhe-chen-95/zhe-chen-95.github.io/_pages/about.md

 * I moved my office to WWH 1030, Courant, NYU, wellcome to stop by!

 ## About
 I am a Ph.D. candidate in Mathematics at the [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/dynamic/), [New York University](https://www.nyu.edu/), supervised by [Professor Charles S. Peskin](https://www.math.nyu.edu/~peskin/).
 I specialize in the area of Applied and Computational Mathematics.
 I am a Henry M. MacCracken Fellowship from 2018 to 2023.
-Prior to my Ph.D. at NYU, I graduated from [Peking University](https://english.pku.edu.cn/) with a B.S. in Mathematics (with Honors) and a B.S. in Physics (double major), where I was part of [Professor Pingwen Zhang](https://www.math.pku.edu.cn/pzhang/en/)'s research group.
+Prior to my Ph.D. at NYU, I graduated from [Peking University](https://english.pku.edu.cn/) with a B.A. in Mathematics (with Honors) and a B.A. in Physics (double major), where I was part of [Professor Pingwen Zhang](https://www.math.pku.edu.cn/pzhang/en/)'s research group.

 [***Curriculum Vitae***](/files/ZheChen_CV.pdf)